-Spring Graduation (May) - September 3 Summer Graduation (August) - January 29 Fall Graduation (December) - May 26
+Spring Graduation (May) - January (around the 20th) Summer Graduation (August) - May (around the 25th)

+Fall Graduation (December) - September (within the first week)

 To apply on or before the due date simply click on the "Apply for Graduation - Undergraduate" link under the Graduation menu box in Campus Information Services (CIS) and follow the instructions on each page.
 Note: This link does not become active until you have a minimum of 90 credits completed.